acadadev/rosrider_doc/08_PROCEDURES/01_PID/README.md

   </clipboard-copy>
 </div>

-Next, we'll modify the `kP` parameter, which controls the proportional gain for the left motor.
+We'll modify the `kP` parameter, which controls the proportional gain for the left motor.

 <div class="highlight notranslate position-relative">
   <div class="highlight">